 21Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
 22Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 23And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.

 Did you see all the things this "many" has done in the name of the Lord?
 How much fruit do you think the Father expects of those who serve Him?
 I certainly don't exhibit all the fruit described here.

 There's something else we find mentioned above, something that was the cause of these "many" on the wrong road to be rejected.
 They were "workers of iniquity."
 I find it interesting that in church momma tells me it doesn't matter if I work iniquity as long as I'm "under the blood."
-Somehow Jesus must have regained His eyesight because in spite of these people's good works for the purpose of the Lord He was able to peer through the blood and see that they were working iniquity in spite of His sacrifice for them.
+Somehow God must have regained His eyesight because in spite of these people's good works for the purpose of the Lord He was able to peek through the blood and see that they were working iniquity in spite of His sacrifice for them.

 [A thought just came to me I wonder if you had considered: We're told that God the Father can't see the sins we commit because of the blood shed by the Son.
 Is that the way you heard it?
 This might be so, or it might not, but how about the Son?
 Isn't it the Son, the One who's blood was shed, who gave His life so we may partake of His inheritance, who will be doing the judging?
 The Father might not be able to see, but I suspect the Son is keeping a close eye out for those who are obeying His commandments and those who are not.
 The above parable being a prime examples of this very thing.